astorm/MagentoTarToConnect/README.md

     return array(

     //The base_dir and archive_file path are combined to point to your tar archive
-    //The basic idea is a seperate process builds the tar file, then this finds it 'base_dir'               => '/fakehome/Documents/github/Pulsestorm/var/build',
+    //The basic idea is a separate process builds the tar file, then this finds it 'base_dir'               => '/fakehome/Documents/github/Pulsestorm/var/build',
     'archive_files'          => 'Pulstorm_Example.tar',